Vitamin B12 Deficiency Anemia

 What causes vitamin B12 deficiency anemia?

-Vitamin B12 deficiency anemia is more common in people of northern European descent.
-The condition is caused by one of the following:
+Vitamin B12 deficiency anemia is more common in people whose families come from northern Europe.
+It is caused by one of the following:

-- Vitamin B12 deficiency caused by a lack of intrinsic factor in stomach secretions.
-Intrinsic factor is necessary for absorption of vitamin B12.
-This type of B12 deficiency anemia is technically pernicious anemia.
+- Lack of intrinsic factor.
+Intrinsic factor is a protein made in the stomach.
+It is needed to absorb vitamin B12.
+This type of B12 deficiency anemia is called pernicious anemia.

 The inability to make intrinsic factor may be the result of several factors, such as chronic gastritis, gastrectomy (removal of all or part of the stomach), or an autoimmune condition (the body attacks its own tissues).
 Other types of megaloblastic anemia may be associated with type 1 diabetes, thyroid disease, and a family history of the disease.